Seasons in the sunset - A seventy (+3) year old looks ahead and back

 But, I was young.
 The gods were with me.
 What else was I doing?

 I choose a camera store, two doors removed, as a stakeout spot.
-I strolled into the entryway acting the part of a legitimate shopper, then, breaking character, turned back toward the sidewalk, I stuck my neck out, peering down the street toward the Plymouth Shop.
+I strolled into the entryway acting the part of a legitimate shopper, then, breaking character, turned back toward the sidewalk.
+I stuck my neck out, peering down the street toward the Plymouth Shop.
 No one there yet.

-To pass time I drew back and scanned the merchandise.
+To pass time I drew back and scanned the photography merchandise.
 I knew nothing of cameras, but managed to pass some minutes before I popped out for another look.
 The walk was crowded and I had trouble seeing.
 Plus I was shivering.
 I’d worn only a sport coat – trying for a hardy, collegiate look.

 I started to feel discouraged and stupid, doubting the whole idea.
 Seriously, what was I doing here?
 I set a deadline of 6 o’clock.
 Leave then, I vowed.
 I stuck my neck out again.
 Still nothing.
 I stepped further out onto the sidewalk, leaned both ways.
 I was craning my neck, thinking of walking up toward the Plymouth Shop, when I heard my name called from behind.